mattddean/authentication-sample/backend/README.md

 # Overview and Credit

-Based on YouTube series https://www.youtube.com/playlist?list=PLcCp4mjO-z9_HmJ5rSonmiEGfP-kyRMlI with minor improvements such as:
+From YouTube series https://www.youtube.com/playlist?list=PLcCp4mjO-z9_HmJ5rSonmiEGfP-kyRMlI, plus improvements such as:

 - Thwart timing attacks
   - By hashing a dummy string